DotNetAnalyzers/PropertyChangedAnalyzers/documentation/INPC024.md

 # INPC024
-## ReferenceEquals is always false for value types.
+## ReferenceEquals is always false for value types

 | Topic    | Value
 | :--      | :--